 - International applicants are permitted to submit a CD or DVD recording of their audition, but will be required to audition in person upon arrival to the College.
 Select the "CD/DVD Audition - Out-of-State Residents & International Applicants Only" option on the application.

 The audition will consist of the performance of two standard pieces selected by the applicant (or solos, depending on length of piece), scales, and sight reading on the individual's primary instrument or voice.
 Both pieces must be performed on the same instrument, and both should be in the same genre (classical or jazz).
 The performance of original (personally composed) works during the audition is not permitted.
 Selections to be performed must be in contrasting styles (i.e., a fast and a slow piece, two contrasting movements from each piece, etc.) to demonstrate the highest level of technical and music skill.
 Jazz applicants must perform two solos from the standard jazz repertoire.
 Placement tests in sight singing will also be given during your audition to determine the level of entrance into this required sequence.

 Classical singers must perform from memory with live accompaniment.

 Classical instrumentalists may audition unaccompanied or bring recorded accompaniment.

 If accompaniment is required, those applicants must make all arrangements for having an accompanist present during the audition.
 If applicants wish to hire a pianist from the local area to accompany them during an audition, please contact Sofya Maryanova* by phone at 845-706-1590 or via email at: firstname.lastname@example.org.
 If emailing, please use the subject line: SUNY Audition and Date.

 * This individual has offered their services, but is in no way connected to the University.
 Any agreements made are solely between the applicant and the hired accompanist.

-The following are forms to be completed for listing the fifteen songs.
-Please print these and provide them to the auditors on the day of the audition.
+The following is a form to be completed for listing the ten songs.
+Please print this and provide them to the auditors on the day of the audition.